National Anthem of Equatorial Guinea: History

 The anthem was written by musician and writer Atanasio Ndongo Miyone.
 The lyrics were influenced by the end of Equatorial Guinea's colonisation, with anti-colonisation being a main theme.
 The music was composed by Ramiro Sánchez López, who was a Spanish lieutenant and the deputy director of music at the army headquarters located in Madrid.
 He received a prize of 25,000 pesetas for composing the music.

 The anthem was first performed on Equatorial Guinea's independence day, 12 October 1968.

-On 18 June 2021, the General Director of Sports of Equatorial Guinea, Rodolfo Bodipo Diaz, announced that it was now mandatory to play the national anthem before all sporting events.
+On 18 June 2021, the General Director of Sports of Equatorial Guinea, Rodolfo Bodipo, announced that it was now mandatory to play the national anthem before all sporting events.
 The decision was made to "encourage and promote national pride and patriotic spirit from the base", referring to the youth.